 The Southern Prairies and Playas Need You Now

 Your gift to Ducks Unlimited is invaluable, and it is truly the greatest contribution you can make to secure the future of wetlands and waterfowl.
 Every dollar you give to Ducks Unlimited is leveraged multiple times to create a conservation impact far beyond your initial gift.
 In addition, we invest at least 80 cents of every dollar received in our conservation mission.
 Start making a difference right now for waterfowl, outdoorsmen, and future generations of wildlife and people by making your gift to DU's Southern Prairies and Playas Initiative.
-Help conserve more than 10,000 acres of key habitats in this region with your gift today.
+Help conserve key habitats in this region with your gift today.

 Call DU at (601) 956-1936 today to speak with our fundraising staff for your area.

 Make an online gift.

 Download a printable PDF for this initiative.